Zhenyu-Bo/Zhenyu-Bo.github.io/_pages/about.md

 My research interest lies in **AIGC**, **Computer Vision**, **LLM**, **Multimodal Learning**, etc.

 To be honest, there are so many directions in the computer field and I've only touched a few of them.
 I ruled out a lot of directions based on my first instinct, and based on my own superficial understanding, I thought I might be interested in certain directions.
-Therefore, I think I think the above description of my research interest is not comprehensive but it is the best judgment I can make at this time.
+Therefore, I think the above descriptions of my research interest is not comprehensive but it is the best judgment I can make at this time.

 <!-- I am currently an undergraduate at USTC and working at [CODIA](https://code.bdaa.pro/) team. -->
 You can find my CV here: [CV](../files/CV-USTC-ZhenyuBo.pdf).